Introduction to Non-Funding Civilian Lobbies

 Speak with clarity and respect

-Ask questions—especially before assuming bad intent
+Ask questions, especially before assuming bad faith

 Share sources when making claims